AFNordal/bikeshare-systray/README.md

 Update `config.py` with your provider URL, client ID and desired stations.
 To run the app manually, run `main.py`.
 Client ID is just a string that identifies you and your application.

 ### Run on startup
 To make the app run on startup, simply run `install.bat` in the project directory.
-This will add a launch script to your startup directory and show it to you, and them start the app.
+This will add a launch script to your startup directory and show it to you, and then start the app.

 ### Uninstall
 To undo the installation, you only need to delete the launch file from your startup directory: Press `windows key` + `R` and run "shell:startup", then delete the file `bikeshare-systray-launcher.bat`.